kubiyabot/helm-charts/charts/kubiya-runner/README.md

 ```
 ## Dependencies & Compatibility Matrix

-This version of this chart as of version 0.3.0 is tested to be compatible with the following versions of container images and Helm dependencies.
+This chart (as of version 0.6.x) is tested to be compatible with the following versions of container images and Helm dependencies.

 ### Helm Dependencies